Graham W. S. Scott: Other leadership

 Scott has been director of several associations, institutes, and corporations, including the Ontario Institute for Cancer Research, the Public Policy Forum, the Association of the Faculties of Medicine of Canada, the Atlantic Salmon Federation, Sanofi PasteurCanada, LDIC Inc, and the Rothesay Netherwood School.
 He has served as chair of the board of Canada Health Infoway, the Canadian Institute for Health Information, AllerGen NCE, and the Institute for Research on Public Policy.
 He was President of the University Naval Training Divisions Association from 2020 to 2023 and president of the Naval Reserve Association of Canada from 2023-2024.

 Personal life

-Scott is married to Canadian television personality Gail Scott.
+Scott was married to Canadian television journalist Gail Scott (1943–2025) from 1972 until her death from lung cancer.
 They have two daughters: Gillian Scott, a partner in client relations and business development litigation at Osler, Hoskin & Harcourt LLP, and Genevieve Scott, a fiction writer who published the novel Catch My Drift with Goose Lane Editions in 2018 and The Damages with Penguin Random House Canada in 2023.